dickreuter/Poker/readme.rst

 - To bring your branch up to date with upstream master, if it has moved on: rebase onto upstream master: click on your branch name at the bottom right of pycharm, then click on upstream/master, then rebase onto.
 You may need to resolve soe conflicts.
 Once this is done, make sure to always force-push (ctrl+shift+k), (not just push).
 This can be done by selecting the dropdown next to push and choose force-push (important: don't push and merge a rebased branch with your remote)
 - Create a pull request on your github.com to merge your branch with the upstream master.
 - When your pull request is approved, it will be merged into the upstream/master.
 - Please make sure that all tests are passing, including the pylint test.
-You can either run them locally on your machine, or when you push check the travis log on github.
+You can either run them locally on your machine, or when you push check the travis log on github. [currently many are failing, feel free to help fixing them!]